 Application Procedure.
 A special application must be filed with the New York State Higher Education Services Corporation (HESC), Albany, NY 12255.
-An application must be filled after January 1.
+An application must be filled after January 1 of the current academic year.

-Proof of service in Indochina is necessary.
-Students must be matriculated.
+Proof of service in Indochina is necessary and students must be matriculated.

-Selection of Recipients and Allocation of Awards.
-The student must be a New York state resident, apply for TAP and Pell, have served in Indochina between December 22, 1961, and May 7, 1975, and have been discharged from the service under other than dishonorable conditions.
+- The student must be a New York state resident; - Apply for TAP and Pell; - Have served in Indochina between December 22, 1961, and May 7, 1975; and - Have been discharged from the service under other than dishonorable conditions.